foxdonut/meiosis/tutorial/lessons/03-streams.md

 });
 ```

 I invite you to get familiar with streams.
-Using the code box below, which has Mithril Stream
+Using the code box below, which has `flyd`
 already loaded, try the exercises.

-@flems mithril/04-streams-01.js mithril,mithril-stream 550
+@flems react/04-streams-01.js flyd 550

 ### Exercises